 - Text: Change the copy that goes above your link

-Other things like targeting, placement and bidding have always been editable.
+Other things like targeting, A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More and bidding have always been editable.
 But few advertisers realize that creative can be edited within the Ads Manager.

 Once you’re done, click the “Save” button at the bottom right.
 You’ll then get a prompt that looks like this…